Who will run for the Democratic presidential nomination in 2028?

 ## Contract Snapshot

-The market resolves to YES if Elissa Slotkin announces a campaign for the 2028 Democratic presidential nomination before January 1, 2028, as confirmed by specified news sources.
-If no such announcement is made by this deadline, the market resolves to NO. The market opened on October 1, 2025, will close early if the event occurs, or by January 1, 2028, with payouts projected 30 minutes after closing.
-Individuals employed by the listed source agencies are prohibited from trading this contract.
+This market resolves to Yes if Alexandria Ocasio-Cortez announces a presidential campaign for the 2028 Democratic U.S. presidential nomination before January 1, 2028, based on reports from specified news sources (including The New York Times, AP, Reuters, Politico, and others).
+If no such announcement occurs by this date, the market resolves to No. The market opened on March 22, 2025, and will close early if the event happens, or by January 1, 2028, 10:00 AM EST if it does not.
+Employees of the listed source agencies are prohibited from trading this contract.

 ## Market Discussion